stormpath/express-stormpath/docs/source/customize_menu.rst

 changes to the menu bar.
 Click on the Logout button - you should see that the menu bar changes to show that you're no longer logged in.

-In the next section we're going to build the Login route, so that you can log back in!
+In the next section, we're going to build the Login route, so that you can log back in!